The 9 key benefits of cloud computing in healthcare

 Most HCOs are modernizing their technology investments, but it can be difficult (and expensive) to do it all at once.

-Even as the benefits of the cloud in healthcare become obvious, old legacy systems are still in play.
+Even as the benefits of cloud computing in healthcare become obvious, old legacy systems are still in play.
 Cloud enablement can provide an avenue to help bridge the gaps of legacy systems; for example, siloed diagnostic images can be migrated to a vendor neutral archive in the cloud, making them accessible across the organization by the people who need access.
 Other legacy departmental systems can be migrated to the cloud, which eliminates costs and allows more users to access the systems and their data.

 — Forrester, Best practices for healthcare in the cloud

-Healthcare may not come to mind first when you think of remote work, but during the pandemic employees that were not needed for clinical care often moved home, and physicians such as radiologists began to read patient images from home as well.
 With space freed up and employees and clinicians satisfied with this arrangement, remote work is here to stay at many organizations.
 Video conferencing and messaging apps allow them to connect with others, and with cloud enablement, remote and in-the-field access can be provided from any location with an internet connection.

 Another benefit of cloud computing in healthcare is that a strategy based on the cloud enables HCOs to quickly scale up their IT infrastructure or add new capabilities as business conditions demand.

 Where on-premises deployment may feel more familiar, the time it takes to scale up an on-premises solution is just too long to support an agile organization that is ready to respond quickly to changes in their market or overall environment.
-The reality is a cloud deployment:

 Patient expectations have been affected both by the empowered consumer environment and the revolution in digital savviness ushered in by the pandemic.